Princeton University and the Department of Chemistry offer many programs and resources to help post-doctoral researchers adjust to life at Princeton.

 The Department of chemistry has multiple opportunities for postdoctoral researchers to meet chemists from around the department in professional and social settings.

 - Supergroup meetings

-The McGraw Teaching and Learning Center at Princeton offers workshops and programs to help postdoctoral researchers advance their professional science and teaching career.
-Click here for a full list of programs at the Center.
+The McGraw Center for Teaching and Learning at Princeton offers workshops and programs to help postdoctoral researchers advance their professional science and teaching career.
+Click for a full list of programs at the Center.

-The Center also has helpful resources on recommendation letter and teaching statement writing that can be found here http://www.princeton.edu/mcgraw/library/for-grad-students/.
+The Center also has helpful resources for graduate students that can be found here: http://www.princeton.edu/mcgraw/library/for-grad-students/.

 Excellent resources for career development and employment opportunities can also be found at Princeton’s Career Services website.

 The University offers many work life benefits to Princeton employees.
 For benefits such as insurance, recreation, adoption, care assistance, parental leave, vacation time and more, visit http://www.princeton.edu/hr/thrive/family/.